-If PyOxidizer is not materializing this file next your built binary, either you've disabled this functionality via your configuration file (see PythonExecutable.windows_runtime_dlls_mode) or PyOxidizer could not find the Visual Studio component providing this file.
+If PyOxidizer is not materializing this file next your built binary, either you've disabled this functionality via your configuration file (see PythonExecutable.windows\runtime\dlls\mode) or PyOxidizer could not find the Visual Studio component providing this file.

-The quick fix for this install Visual C++ Redistributable is to the runtime globally on system.
-Simply https://support.microsoft.com/en-us/topic/ your go to the-latest-supported-visual-c-downloads-2647da03-1eea-4433-9aff-95f26a218cc0 and download and install the appropriate platform installer for Visual Studio 2015, 2017 and 2019.
+The quick fix for this install Visual C++Redistributable runtime ally system.
+Simply https://support.microsoft.com/en-us/topic/ on your go to the-latest-supported-visual-c-downloads-2647da03-1eea-4433-9aff-95f26a218cc0 and download and install the appropriate platform installer for Visual Studio 2015, 2017 and 2019.